Lumi-supercomputer/LUMI-training-materials/docs/2day-next/02-CPE.md

 The version installed on the system is determined by the version officially supported by the HPE Cray PE, as MPI and the math libraries come from the HPE Cray PE.
-As these compilers are open source, users are free to experiment with newer versions, but we cannot guarantee that they will work with the MPI and mathematics libraries on the system.
+As these compilers are freely available, users are free to experiment with newer versions, but we cannot guarantee that they will work with the MPI and mathematics libraries on the system.